kondokuro/PyMazeing/README.md

 ##### Forge
 This class is used to manually build a maze from scratch.
-It has simple methods to extend the areas of the maze and it will provide the state of the current maze.
+It has simple methods to extend the areas of the maze.
+- Expanding will add a new area to the maze
+- Annexing will add and link areas in the maze to each other

 ##### Conjure Maze
 Creates a single complete maze based on the following parameters